 When choosing foods to balance the doshas we consider the Gunas (or qualities) of the dosha and the food.
 You can find out more about he doshas here.

 Vata dosha is light, mobile, sometimes erratic, creative, dry and rough.
 Autumn is Vata season.
-There’s lots of change.
+There is lots of change.
 Leaves start to become dry and fall from the tree.
-We feel the movement when from the wind and the temperature drops.
+We feel the moment when from the wind and the temperature drops.

-We might feel this physically in our skin, which can become dry.
-Our mind may feel erratic and difficult to concentrate.
-Vata dominant people may also feel their digestive system becomes a little out of balance as the colon can become dry leading to wind, bloating and constipation.
+We might feel this physically in our skin, which can become dry, our mind might feel erratic and busy.
+We might find it difficult to concentrate.
+Vata dominant people may also feel their digestive system becomes a little out of balance as the colon become dry leading to wind, bloating and constipation.

 To bring balance through our diet food should hold the opposite qualities to Vata dosha.
 Food should be cooked, warming, moist, nourishing and grounding.
 Vata dosha is balanced by sweet, sour and salty tastes.